Timothy A. Simpson

 - T. A. Simpson (1995) “Communication, Conflict, and Community in an Urban Industrial Ruin,”Communication Research 22: 700-719.(SSCI)

-- T. Simpson (forthcoming) “Spectacular Architecture at the Frontiers of Global Capitalism,” Macao and the Casino Complex, Ed.
-Stephan Al. Reno: University of Nevada Press.
+- T. Simpson (2018) “Spectacular Architecture at the Frontiers of Global Capitalism,” Macao and the Casino Complex, Ed.
+Stefan Al. Reno: University of Nevada Press.

 - T. Simpson (2017) “Mapping Tourist Utopias,” Tourist Utopias: Offshore Islands, Enclave Spaces, and Mobile Imaginaries,” Ed.
 Tim Simpson.
 University of Amsterdam Press.